snafees/ortho_seqs/README.md

 We do this by first converting the sequence information into 4-dimensional (for DNA/RNA) or 20-dimensional (for amino acids) vectors.
 The method can also be used for padded sequences to deal with unequal sequence lengths.
 Find out more about the approach in this paper [Analyzing genomic data using tensor-based orthogonal polynomials with application to synthetic RNAs](https://academic.oup.com/nargab/article/2/4/lqaa101/6030984).
 The paper gives an example of this method as applied to a case of synthetic RNA from a previously published dataset.
 Another manuscript detailing the use of this method to understand binding affinities of transcription factors (TFs) is currently in progress.

 For example, the sample data inputs for this tool are shown in this image.
+Here, each site in a sequence is first converted to a 4-dimensional vector.
+The input data includes phenotype values for each sequence.
 ![Figure showing sequence data that gets converted to vectors.
 Here, each sequence has a corresponding phenotype which is represented as a real number.](https://raw.githubusercontent.com/snafees/ortho_seqs/master/vec_methods_explanation-2.png)

 # Usage